 This travel fellowship includes registration, airfare, hotel, transfers, and meals to the SFB Annual Meeting and Exposition held annually.
 Each awardee will also be given a complimentary membership in the Society For Biomaterials and assigned a graduate student mentor to guide them through the Annual Meeting, and help them pursue their advanced degree and career goals.

-To apply for this travel fellowship for the 2021 Annual Meeting & Exposition in Chicago, Illinois (April 21-24, 2021), please submit the application form to firstname.lastname@example.org.
-The deadline for applications is December 4, 2020.
+To apply for this travel fellowship for the 2022 Annual Meeting & Exposition in Baltimore, Maryland (April 27-30, 2022), please submit the application form to firstname.lastname@example.org.
+The deadline for applications is December 3, 2021.

 The Society gratefully acknowledges the support of our sponsors for this initiative: